Die cutting is a common term in label printing, especially for custom shapes or intricate logos.

 2. Speed

-Die-cutting machines can cut loads of identical forms simultaneously, and metal sheets or plastic can be sustained through the machine quickly, allowing for speedy output.
+Die-cutting machines can cut loads of identical forms simultaneously, and metal sheets or plastic can be processed through the machine quickly, allowing for speedy output.

 3. Low Cost

-Other cutting approaches necessitate using many utensils or machines; die cutting is economical because the shapes are created by only a single computer-aided design and machine.
-Making parts is significantly more efficient with complex die-cutting, reducing labor time.
+Other cutting approaches necessitate using multiple tools or complex machinery; die cutting is highly economical because customized shapes are created using just a single design and machine.
+This process significantly increases production efficiency while reducing manual labor time.

 4. Reduced Waste